What is Imputed Interest?

 1. AFR Rate

 It means Applicable Federal Rate.
-It is the base rate used by the Internal Revenue System (IRS), to compare with the actual Interest charged between the parties.
+The base rate is used by the Internal Revenue System (IRS) to compare with the actual Interest charged between the parties.
 Basically, the IRS published three AFRs viz short-term (three years or less), mid-term (up to nine years) and long-term (more than nine years).
-The 3-year, 9-year and more-than-9 years are annualized by IRS for ease of computation of imputed Interest.
+IRS annualizes the 3-year, 9-year and more-than-9 years for ease of computation of imputed Interest.
 The annualized rate is as follows (January 2019):

 Please note that the rates keep on changing as required by the circumstances.

 This is the actual rate of interest agreed between the parties.
 Using this rate, actual Interest is paid by the borrower.
 However, This comes into play when the actual rate is less than AFR.

 3. Base Amount

 This is the actual amount lent by the lender.
 Actual Interest is paid on this amount.
 AFR is also applied to this amount.